bartobri/no-more-secrets/README.md

 screen in the 1992 hacker movie "Sneakers".
 If you are unfamiliar with the effect, it can be seen at 0:35 in [this youtube video](https://www.youtube.com/watch?v=F5bAa6gFvLs).

 This project seeks to provide tools to recreate this effect in your projects.
-As a quick example, I've included a program (called "sneakers"; type `make sneakers` when installing.) that utilizes the provided code to recreate, almost identically, what we see in the above movie clip.
+As a demonstration, I've included a program (called "sneakers"; type `make sneakers` when installing.) that utilizes the provided code to recreate, almost identically, what we see in the above movie clip.

 Here is a screencap of that program: